Honda Odyssey (North America): 2014 facelift

 The 2014 model year Odyssey received a facelift and went on sale on July 2, 2013.
 Changes included the previously Touring-exclusive 6-speed automatic transmission becoming standard on all trims.
-The revised suspension uses aluminum front lower control arms, sleeker exterior styling with a new aluminum hood, aluminum front fenders, twin-bar grille and revised lower front fascia with optional integrated fog lights, darker-finish projector headlight housings, Smart entry availability and LED rear tail light bars.
+The revised suspension uses aluminum front lower control arms, sleeker exterior styling with a new aluminum hood, aluminum front fenders, twin-bar grille and revised lower front fascia with optional integrated fog lights, darker-finish projector headlight housings, Smart Entry with Push Button Start availability (standard on EX and above) and LED rear tail light bars.
 A built-in vacuum cleaner system is included with the Touring Elite model, which receives special "Elite" badging to distinguish it from the non-Elite Touring models.

-Honda's i-MID, also available on the Civic and Accord, became standard equipment in 2014 models; all models became standard Pandora Internet Radio capabilities, Bluetooth Hands-Free Link, iPod, iPhone, USB integration and a color display screen.
+Honda's i-MID, also available on the Civic and Accord, became standard equipment in 2014 models (previously only on non-navigation models); all models became standard Pandora Internet Radio capabilities, Bluetooth Hands-Free Link, iPod, iPhone, USB integration and a color display screen.

 LaneWatch provides an 80° field of view along the passenger-side of the vehicle giving four-times more visibility than traditional side-view mirrors.

 New safety features included in the refresh include a LaneWatch camera housed in the passenger side-view mirror or a Blind Spot Monitoring system.
 Forward Collision Warning (FCW) and Lane Departure Warning (LDW) are also available while a single-angle backup camera with dynamic guidelines became standard equipment.

 The SE trim positioned between EX and EX-L, was initially limited to the Canadian market but was made available in the US by the 2016 model year.
 New exterior paint colors were made available in 2014, as are new interior fabrics and trim pieces.